Renewable and low carbon intensity fuels for use in diesel engines

 Introduction

 Renewable fuels are derived from renewable resources such as planted crops (soy, palm, rapeseed, etc.), used cooking oil, animal fat, biomass, algae, and others.
-Renewable fuels reduce the carbon footprint of diesel engines on a Life Cycle Analysis basis.
+When considering the life cycle of the fuel, renewable fuels have lower-carbon footprints.
 Renewable fuels that are derived from fats and oils may be processed through hydrotreating.
 The result is a high paraffinic renewable diesel (RD), also called hydrotreated vegetable oil (HVO), that can be used in diesel engines.

 Guidelines

-Note that low carbon intensity and renewable fuels covered in this paper are different than biodiesel fuel.
+Note that lower-carbon intensity fuels covered in this paper are different than biodiesel fuel.

-Low carbon intensity fuels are typically paraffinic hydrocarbons, hence these fuels, whether at 100% or blended, can be used as drop-in replacements for diesel fuel.
-These fuels have many benefits:
+Lower-carbon intensity fuels are typically paraffinic hydrocarbons, hence these fuels, whether at 100% or blended, can be used as drop-in replacements for diesel fuel.
+These fuels have many potential benefits:

 • They can be formulated to provide low temperature capability.
 Consult with your supplier to ensure the fuel meets the ambient temperature requirements of the application.

 • They can reduce the emissions of certain products of incomplete combustion, such as unburned hydrocarbons (UHC), soot, and carbon monoxide (CO).
-They may also reduce NOx emissions under certain engine loads and cycles.
+They may also reduce Nitrogen Oxide (NOx) emissions under certain engine loads and cycles.

-In order to be applicable for Perkins diesel engines, Perkins recommends that renewable and low carbon intensity fuels meet the latest version of any of the following specifications:
+In order to be applicable for Perkins diesel engines, Perkins recommends that renewable and lower-carbon intensity fuels meet the latest version of any of the following specifications:

 • EN15940, which defines quality requirements for BTL, GTL and HVO.
-This is the preferred specification for renewable and low carbon intensity fuels covered in this paper.
+This is the preferred specification for renewable and lower-carbon intensity fuels covered in this paper.

 • ASTM D975, which is the specification for diesel fuel in the United States.